No results found

 When you build a multimodal Alexa skill, you combine voice, touch, text, images, animation, audio, and video in a single experience.
 Adding new modalities can enhance voice experiences and make skills more engaging and interactive for customers.
 You can bring your branding visually to customers and provide unique interactions not possible with a voice-only design, helping your skill to stand out to your customers.

-In the Cake Walk course, you build a skill that counts down the days until it is your birthday.
-When it is your birthday, Cake Walk will deliver a special message.
+In the Cake Time course, you build a skill that counts down the days until it is your birthday.
+When it is your birthday, Cake Time will deliver a special message.
 In the new course, you will make your own version of this skill, enhanced with images, animations, text, and a special birthday video.
-Here's a sneak peak.

 The course will introduce the important concepts of multimodal skill design: